CardiffARS/cardiffars.github.io/content/events/roundtable-2019-index.md

 ## Call for Participation

-If you are interested in giving a talk, putting up a poster, displaying a project, or otherwise being involved with the event please contact us at <a href="mailto:officers@cardiffars.org.uk">officers@cardiffars.org.uk</a>.
+If you are interested in giving a talk, putting up a poster, displaying a project, or otherwise being involved with this event the next time it is run please contact us at <a href="mailto:officers@cardiffars.org.uk">officers@cardiffars.org.uk</a>.